Filter Results

 -

-Ramucirumab Plus trifluridine/tipiracil or paclitaxel for Patients With Previously Treated Advanced Gastric or Gastroesophageal Junction Adenocarcinoma: An Investigator-Initiated, Randomized Non-inferiority Phase 2 Study
+Ramucirumab Plus Trifluridine/tipiracil (TAS-102) For Patients With Previously Treated Advanced Gastric Or Gastroesophageal Junction Adenocarcinoma: An Investigator-Initiated, Randomized Phase 2 Study

 The purpose of this study is to compare, in a non-inferiority fashion, the progression-free survival (PFS) in patients with metastatic refractory gastric/Gastroesophageal Junction (GEJ) adenocarcinoma receiving the combination of ramucirumab with TAS-102 vs. paclitaxel and ramucirumab.